 The Oxygen Apocalypse

-From the author of the best-selling travel memoir, Falling Uphill, comes a breathtaking dystopian novel.
+From the author of the best-selling travel memoir Falling Uphill comes a breathtaking dystopian novel.

 The greatest mass extinctions in Earth’s history were caused by cataclysmic oxygen depletion.
-And it is happening again
+And it is happening again but this time due to humanity’s rampant consumption.

 In the age of global warming and climate change, humanity is focused more on the byproducts of the industrial age like the carbon dioxide belching out of the backend of our vehicles and factories; however, the greatest mass extinctions in Earth’s history were caused by cataclysmic oxygen depletion, and it has begun again; however, this time due to humanity’s rampant industrialization and burning of fossil fuels.
 Breathless takes you into the near probable future as humanity crosses the tipping point and a series of events destroys most of the Earth’s remaining oxygen and her ability to produce more, leaving a handful of people to survive the ravaged environment and question whether it is worth saving themselves, much less humanity.